-We would like to engage partners in developing a set of standards for implementers who design and set up CICs, validators of impact data, as well as beneficiary communities receiving Sarafu or other CIC reserves.
+We would like to engage partners in developing a set of standards for implementers who design and set up CICs, validators of impact data, as well as beneficiary communities receiving CIC Network Tokens.
 These standards will be published and updated yearly, and used to direct donor contributions toward enhancing existing CICs and seeding new ones.